 To call any of the new iPhones truly bezel-free is misleading.
 There are still very clearly borders around the screen on each of these models, but they're consistent around every side — so long as you ignore the notch up top, of course.

 While the iPhone XR's bezels are a bit chunkier than those on the iPhone XS, they're still pretty slim and consistent.
 The result is a phone that evokes the overall theme of the iPhone XS, even though it's not quite as trimmed down.
-If you appreciated the design of the iPhone X last year but couldn't justify shelling out a cool grand — and I couldn't blame you — now you'll be able to snag the look for less.
+If you appreciated the design of the iPhone X last year but couldn't justify shelling out a cool grand — and we couldn't blame you — now you'll be able to snag the look for less.
 In that way, you could consider the iPhone XR to be the Nordstrom Rack of Apple's range.

 Apple seems to think the more money you spend on a smartphone, the more boring your taste is.
-That's the only reason I can surmise why the company would restrict the iPhone XS and XS Max to the same old stodgy gray, silver and gold schemes, while the iPhone XR gets an explosion of colors ranging from coral orange to yellow and light blue.
+That's the only reason we can surmise why the company would restrict the iPhone XS and XS Max to the same old stodgy gray, silver and gold schemes, while the iPhone XR gets an explosion of colors ranging from coral orange to yellow and light blue.
 Apple has even rolled out a selection of new Beats earbuds to match those pleasing hues.